stanford-oval/cs294-homework-workdir/hw2/instructions/google-cloud.md

 Notice there are two kinds of GPU quota that you will need to adjust:

 1. You should first change your quota of *GPU (all regions)*.
 Filter the *Metric* to be *GPU (all regions)*, *Location*  to be *Global*.
-Then select *Edit Quotas* and request an increase to 2 GPUs (but you will be using 1 GPU at any given time).
+Then select *Edit Quotas* and request an increase to 1 GPU (you will need 1 GPU at any given time).

 <center><img src="img/gpu-all-regions.png" width="600"></center>